salviosage/tew/README.md

 * norma user can view their wallets and transactions
 * admin can view users wallets and transactions
 * there is no database transactions
+* This project use nest frameword and typescript , it use postgres DB as a database and you will need to have postgress db configured in ur system to be able to run the project